ichsnn/My-Office-Add-in/README.md

 # My-Office-Add-in with Custom React Router

-A template or boilerplate to create office add in with react and navigate with custom react router
+A template or boilerplate to create microsoft office add in with react and navigate with custom react router